-- The marketing and sale of our approved products or any future products may be unsuccessful or less successful than anticipated and we may be unable to expand the indications for ONPATTRO and AMVUTTRA. - We have a history of losses and may never become and remain consistently profitable. - We will require substantial funds to continue our research, development and commercialization activities, - The COVID-19 pandemic and its variants and the future outbreak of other highly infectious or contagious diseases, may directly or indirectly adversely affect our business, results of operations and financial condition. - Although we sold a portion of the expected royalty stream and commercial milestones related to global sales of Leqvio by Novartis, we are entitled to retain the remaining portion of such future royalties and, if certain specified thresholds are met, to the remaining portion of commercial milestone payments, and any negative developments related to Leqvio could have a material adverse effect on the timing or amount of those payments.
+- The marketing and sale of our approved products or any future products may be unsuccessful or less successful than anticipated and we may be unable to expand the indications for ONPATTRO and AMVUTTRA. - We have a history of losses and may never become and remain consistently profitable. - We will require substantial funds to continue our research, development and commercialization activities. - Any future outbreaks of COVID-19 and its variants, or other highly infectious or contagious diseases, may directly or indirectly adversely affect our business, results of operations and financial condition. - Although we sold a portion of the expected royalty stream and commercial milestones related to global sales of Leqvio by Novartis, we are entitled to retain the remaining portion of such future royalties and, if certain specified thresholds are met, to the remaining portion of commercial milestone payments, and any negative developments related to Leqvio could have a material adverse effect on the timing or amount of those payments.